TheSre/TheSre.github.io/calling_officials.md

     - Prefix the names of these contacts with something distinct, so that you can easily search for them when you're calling officials.
-      - e.g. "EO - Sen Durbin DC Office" (EO for elected official, then search for "EO when wanting to see all the numbers of your officials)
+      - e.g. "EO - Sen Durbin DC Office" (EO for elected official, then search for "EO" when wanting to see all the numbers of your officials)
     - When reading, I came across multiple examples of people who make 6 calls to their officials everyday -- one to each of these